-The need for human touch is so strong that in the Netherlands the government has recommended that people in lockdown pair up with a sex buddy; one person that they continually meet to fulfil their need for human touch.
+The need for human touch is so strong that during the lockdown in the Netherlands, the government has recommended that people pair up with a sex buddy; one person that they continually meet to fulfil their need for human touch.
 The guidance came after critics said there was no sex advice for singles.
 "It makes sense that as a single [person] you also want to have physical contact" during the pandemic said The National Institute for Public Health and the Environment.
 They didn't say why they advocated a sex buddy as opposed to simply a touch buddy, but the fact that sex is known to be good for our wellbeing (it releases oxytocin, the bonding hormone) is a good indicator.

 How does touch affect us?

 “Touch stimulates sensors under the skin that send messages to the vagus nerve, which connects the brain to the gut, " says Rachel.
 "As vagal activity increases the nervous system slows down, heart rate and blood pressure decrease and you feel more relaxed.
 Levels of stress hormones such as cortisol are also decreased.
 Touch also releases oxytocin, the bonding hormone released during sex and childbirth.